Arthod/ChessMinimaxAlgorithm/README.md

 # ChessMinimaxAlgorithm

-Minimax Algorithm implemented for the game of Chess
+Minimax Algorithm implemented for the game of Chess<br/>
-\n
 Alpha-beta pruning implemented for optimization